-A solar energy conversion system which occupies less than seven acres of total land and is an accessory use.
+A solar energy conversion system which occupies less than seven acres of total land or is mounted on a structure is considered an accessory use.
 All small SECS require a building permit from the County.

 SOLAR ARRAY

 A grouping of multiple solar panels with the purpose of collecting or converting solar energy.